Create the Event, Races, and Teams

 Set the date to the day of your event.
 Make a note of the event code.
 It will be used to log in from the phones.

 - Make sure that an event is selected.
 Create the races by hiting the white + in the race table.
+Note that a race can have many heats, but all times will be combined into

 - Add the teams using the + button on the Teams table.